-Do not use the kill -9 command to stop Websense services.
+Do NOT use the kill -9 command to stop Websense services.
 This procedure may corrupt the services.

-- Windows: Check the status of the Websense components in the Windows Services dialog box. - 13.
+- Windows: Use the Windows Services dialog box. - 13.
 Provide Network Agent with the IP address and port (default 3128) for all Squid Proxy Cache machines.
 See Identifying the Proxy Cache and the HTTP port for Network Agent, page 9.